 You Don’t Have to Deal with Someone Else’s Tax Debt

-When you pledge “’til death do us part,” you’re also pledging to be liable for your husband or wife’s tax debt.
+When you pledge “’til death do us part,” you’re also pledging to be liable for spouse’s tax debt.
 That’s right — if your spouse owes back taxes, you are also responsible for those debts in the eyes of the IRS if you file jointly.
 The IRS has 10 years to collect the taxes that you owe, so it’s not something that will go away quickly.
 If you are single, you don’t have to worry about how you’re going to handle your spouse’s debt.

 HBIC: Head Bae In Charge